wellcomecollection/docs/rfcs/063-catalogue_pipeline_lambdas/README.md

 - **Potential increase in speed (deployment and processing):**

   ECS services take a few minutes to start tasks as the auto-scaling rules rely on reported CloudWatch metrics, whereas Lambda invocations are [much faster](https://docs.aws.amazon.com/lambda/latest/operatorguide/execution-environments.html#cold-start-latency).
 Using [provisioned concurrency](https://docs.aws.amazon.com/lambda/latest/dg/provisioned-concurrency.html) may further increase processing speed, but is likely not necessary, at least for most services.

-  Service deployment at present relies on the ECS deployment APIs which take some time to determine that a service is "stable", there is no such process for AWS Lambda and deployments are almost instant.
+  At present service deployment relies on the ECS deployment APIs which take some time to determine that a service is "stable"; there is no such process for AWS Lambda and deployments are almost instant.

+  Another potential speed improvement is that we currently try to compromise between normal running and reindexing with the way we gather messages.
+  Queue polling logic in our services intended to process messages in large batches means that we see delays during normal running, and towards the end of a reindex where the batch threshold is not met.

 - **Align with concepts pipeline deployment:**